Extraocular muscles

 Please log in if you want to rate questions. |

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the left superior oblique muscle will have impaired depression and inward rotation of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin held down and her head tilted and turned with her right ear held close to her right shoulder. (
+This presentation is typical of a paresis of the right superior rectus.
+A patient with a paresis of the right superior rectus muscle will have impaired elevation and inward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her left shouder. (

 See References)